 Since 1992, Stuart has been Board Certified as a Civil Trial Lawyer by the Florida Bar.
 Certification is the highest level of recognition by the Florida Bar of the competency and experience of attorneys in the areas of law approved for Certification by the Supreme Court of Florida.
 Only 4,600 of Florida’s approximately 100,000 lawyers are board certified and, of those, only 1,050 are certified as Civil Trial Lawyers.

-Stuart was again selected, in 2017, to be a Florida Super Lawyer by his peers in the legal community.
+Stuart was again selected, in 2023, to be a Florida Super Lawyer by his peers in the legal community.
 Super Lawyers are nominated annually in each participating state or region by all active lawyers who have been in practice for five years or more.
 These lawyers were invited to select the best lawyers they’ve personally observed in action.
 Only five percent of the state’s attorneys were selected as Florida Super Lawyers this year.
 Stuart has been awarded this distinction every year since 2007.
-In 2014, Stuart was again honored to be named to the list of the top lawyers in the Tampa Bay area by Tampa Bay Magazine having been previously named in 2010 and 2013
+From 2017 to 2022, Stuart was again honored to be named to the list of the top attorneys in the Tampa Bay area by Tampa Bay Magazine.

 In 2017, Stuart was awarded lifetime membership in America’s Top 100 Attorneys.
 Membership is limited to the Top 100 professionals from each state in each category of practice who best exhibit excellence and the highest ethical standards in their respective professions.
 With these high standards, less than 0.5 % of professionals in the United States are selected for membership as one of America’s Top 100 in their profession.
 Also in 2017 Stuart was certified as a member of The Lawyers of Distinction in the category of civil litigation.
 The Lawyers of Distinction is recognized as the fastest growing community of distinguished lawyers in the United States.
 Membership is limited to the top 10% of attorneys in the United States.
 Members are accepted based upon objective evaluation of an attorney’s qualifications, license, reputation, experience, and disciplinary history.

-Stuart is a member of the Defense Research Institute, Inc., with an additional membership in the Trial Tactics Committee.
-He is also a member of the Florida Bar, with additional memberships in the Trial Lawyers and Appellate Practice and Advocacy sections and a member of the American Bar Association with an additional membership in the Tort/Insurance section.
-He is admitted to practice before the Supreme Court of Florida, the United States District Courts for Middle and Southern Districts of Florida, the United States Court of Appeals for the Eleventh Circuit, the Supreme Court of Pennsylvania, and the United States Court of Federal Claims, Washington, D.C.
+Stuart is a member of the Defense Research Institute, Inc., with additional membership in the Trial Tactics Committee.
+He is also a member of the Florida Bar, with additional memberships in the Trial Lawyers and Appellate Practice and Advocacy sections and a member of the American Bar Association with additional membership in the Tort/Insurance section.
+He is admitted to practice before the Supreme Court of Florida, the United States District Courts for Middle, Southern, and Northern Districts of Florida, and the United States Court of Appeals for the Eleventh Circuit.

 Stuart and his firm are members of the Claims and Litigation Management Alliance (CLM), a nonpartisan alliance of law firms, insurance companies, and corporations whose goals include the promoting and furthering of the highest standards of litigation management in pursuit of client defense.
 Attorneys and law firms are nominated to the CLM based upon reputation and may become members by invitation only.
 Stuart serves in the CLM on the Insurance Coverage Litigation committee.